By Bradley Hughes –

 - and reflective tutoring practice.

-The selection committee (Nancy Linh Karls, Emily Hall, Jennifer Fandel, and Brad Hughes) then selected the recipients for our two awards.
-We had many very strong nominations, and we honestly wish we had many awards to give!
+The selection committee (Nancy Linh Karls, Emily Hall, Jennifer Fandel, and Brad Hughes) then selected the recipients for our awards.
+We had many very strong nominations, and we honestly wish we had even more awards to give!

-To honor our Writing Center’s long history—in 2019 we will celebrate our 50th anniversary—for the first five years of these awards we have named them after two stellar figures in the history of the University of Wisconsin-Madison’s Writing Center.
+To honor our Writing Center’s long history—in 2019 we will celebrate our 50th anniversary—for the first five years of these awards (from 2017-2021) we have named them after two stellar figures in the history of the University of Wisconsin-Madison’s Writing Center.
 Here are brief descriptions of each award and excerpts from statements written by the three winners.
 We had so many strong nominations that we gave two early-career awards this year!

 The Paula Gillespie early-career award honors graduate teaching assistants who are in their first two years on the UW-Madison Writing Center staff.
 Professor Emerita Paula Gillespie was the long-time director of the Center for Excellence in Writing at Florida International University in Miami and before that she was the director of the Ott Memorial Writing Center at Marquette University, and she is one of the best-known writing center scholars in the United States.
 Professor Gillespie did her undergraduate *and* graduate degrees in the English Department at the University of Wisconsin-Madison and was a TA on the Writing Lab staff at UW-Madison in the late 1970s and early 1980s.
 Here’s a link to a post that Paula Gillespie wrote for our blog in 2015, about partnerships between university and high school writing centers.